 Is highly self-critical.

 Do you know students who have these characteristics?
-If so, contact the gifted teacher at your child’s school.
+If so, referral for the gifted program made by any student, parent, or teacher for students in grades two through six.
+Contact the gifted teacher at your child’s school to refer a child.
 We have a wonderful program for him/her!

 For more information, please call your child’s school office: